Technology Skills Requirements

 All seminary students will be expected to have regular access to a personal computer and an Internet provider.
 SWBTS uses Microsoft Office 2007 or 2010, and documents must be submitted to the seminary in appropriate formats.

 Here is a full listing of technology skills all Southwestern Online students should have.
 Most incoming students can already possess these skills or can easily acquire them.
 Most of these skills are covered in the E-License class.
 You can find this helpful class in your Blackboard account.

-- Download and use an Internet Service Provider.
+- Use a supported web browser.
 We recommend that you use Firefox as your browser if you use a PC.
-It is available as a free download: Firefox.

 - Navigate a web browser in order to do searches.